McClure Arctic expedition: Relief and the fourth winter

-On 15 April the 28-man traveling party, now concentrated on Melville Island alone, set out on three sledges.
+On 15 April, the 28-man traveling party, now concentrated on Melville Island alone, set out on three sledges.
 Four days later, McClure reached the ships and met with Captain Kellett and Commander McClintock.
-McClure returned on 19 May, with the surgeon of Resolute, Dr. W. T. Domville.
+McClure returned on 19 May, with the expedition surgeon of Resolute, Dr. W. T. Domville.
 A medical survey was made to determine whether Investigator could be adequately manned if freed from the ice.
 The assessment fell short of the requirements, "utterly unfit to undergo the rigour of another winter in this climate," making the abandonment of Investigator inevitable, ordered by Captain Kellett of Resolute.
 The official announcement was made, and all men were put back on full rations for the first time in 20 months.
 A beach supply depot was established by the end of May, accompanied by a cairn and a monument to the fallen crew members.

-On 3 June final flags were raised and the remaining crew abandoned Investigator, travelling by sledge to Resolute, with 18 days of provisions and McClure leading the way on foot.
+On 3 June, final flags were raised and the remaining crew abandoned Investigator, travelling by sledge to Resolute, with 18 days of provisions and McClure leading the way on foot.
 Progress across the thawing pack ice was slow, as the four sledges weighed between 1,200 and 1,400 lb.
 The weakened crew made Melville Island on 12 June and reached the ships on 17 June.

-A party of invalids had been taken from Resolute to Beechey Island and North Star to be returned to England in October 1853, along with the first news of Investigator and the Northwest Passage to the outside world.
 Hunting supplemented the provisions while Resolute and Intrepid waited for their own release from the ice.
 The breakup came on 18 August and the ships followed the edge of the pack ice before becoming fixed in the ice in early November at 70°41' N, 101°22' W. The combined crews prepared for another winter in the ice, while another crewman died on 16 October.
 Far from shore, no effective hunting could be resumed.

-With 1854 began the fifth year of Arctic service for the crew of Investigator.
+In October 1853, a group of sick crew members were evacuated from Resolute and North Star and returned to England, bringing the first news of Investigator and the Northwest Passage to the public.
+1854 marked the beginning of the fifth year in the Arctic for the crew of Investigator.